pallets/flask/docs/becomingbig.rst

 Hook.
 Extend.
 -------------

-The :ref:`api` docs are full of available overrides, hook points, and :ref:`signals`.
+The :doc:`/api` docs are full of available overrides, hook points, and :doc:`/signals`.
 You can provide custom classes for things like the request and response objects.
 Dig deeper on the APIs you use, and look for the customizations which are available out of the box in a Flask release.
 Look for ways in which your project can be refactored into a